 Professional marksmen are also proficient at shooting animals humanely.
 During a cull of 856 wild impala in the Mkuzi Game Reserve, South Africa by a marksman, 93% of animals were killed with only one shot (to the head) and 6% were wounded and then killed.
 The average survival time for wounded animals was 30 seconds.
 No animals escaped wounded.
 The animals were hunted at night with the aid of a spotlight to reduce animal stress prior to shooting and to ensure a high proportion of animals were killed instantaneously.
 In this example, the level of instantaneous unconsciousness quickly followed by death is comparable to what is achieved in commercial abattoirs (>94 % stunned instantly).

-Undoubtedly some recreational hunters are highly practiced at shooting, but there are many that are not.
-In New Zealand, 5% of recreational hunters account for more than half of all deer shot for sport, leaving the majority of hunters with limited experience of shooting live animals.
+Undoubtedly some recreational hunters are highly skilled at shooting, but there are many who are not.
+In New Zealand, 5% of recreational hunters account for more than half of all deer shot for sport, leaving the majority of hunters with limited experience of shooting animals.
 The picture is similar in Australia.
-Even more disturbing is that junior hunting licenses are given to children as young as 11 years’ old.
+Even more disturbing is that junior hunting licences are given to children as young as 11 years’ old.
 It is very doubtful that children of this age would have the skills, knowledge and motivation to kill animals in a humane and efficient manner.
+Also, there is no requirement for hunters to demonstrate shooting competency as a condition of licensing.
+Given that one of the main factors influencing animal welfare is operator skill, a shooter skills test should be mandatory.
 Of greater concern is the fact that there have been no independent audits of wounding rates of animals shot by recreational hunters.
 Until such studies are done recreational hunters cannot make claims regarding the humaneness of their hunting.

 This website provides general information which must not be relied upon or regarded as a substitute for specific professional advice, including veterinary advice.
 We make no warranties that the website is accurate or suitable for a person's unique circumstances and provide the website on the basis that all persons accessing the website responsibly assess the relevance and accuracy of its content.